 Yes.
 There is full state preemption of all gun laws.
 In addition, Section 13-3108 provides that if a court determines a political subdivision has knowingly violated the preemption law, the court may assess a civil penalty of up to $50,000, and if a court determines that a state official enacting a law or rule knowingly violated the preemption law, that person's term may be subject to termination.

-No. A person commits the crime of disorderly conduct if they recklessly handle, display or discharge a deadly weapon.
+No definition of brandishing was found in Arizona law.
+However, a person commits the crime of disorderly conduct if they recklessly handle, display or discharge a deadly weapon.
 Defensive displays of a firearm without justification could also be charged as aggravated assault.
 Defensive displays include actions such as putting your hand on a firearm while it is concealed in a pocket, sweeping the jacket to expose the firearm, or saying you have a firearm without drawing or waving it.

 However, this statute specifically allows defensive display and protects the citizen against being prosecuted for it when it is justified.